zenoss/zenosslabs/docs/zenpack_development/monitoring_snmp_device/component_modeling.rst

       `monitor` and `productionState`.

-   4. Next we set both the `meta_type` and `portal_type` of the class to ``TemperatureSensor``.
+   4. Next we set both the `meta_type` and `portal_type` of the class to ``NetBotzTemperatureSensor``.
 This is used as the friendly name for the type of our object in various places in the web interface such as the global search. `meta_type` and `portal_type` should always be the same.
       They both exist for backwards compatibility reasons.

    5. Next we add the `enclosure` and `port` attributes in the same way as we did for our `NetBotzDevice` class.